benjaminadk/emojigit/README.md

 |  `text`  | The description of the type of commit associated with this emoji | `Initial commit` |

 To use this custom mapping make sure to set _Custom Emoji_ to `true`.
 Having this additional setting allows users to save a custom mapping in their options but also use the default mapping depending on the needs of their current project.

-## Future Plans

-- [ ] Handle multi-repository workspaces in a better fashion.
-- [ ] Look into VSCode Git API
-- [ ] Develop tests
-- [ ] Validation for custom emoji mapping - use external JSON instead of settings ?

 ## Changelog